AOS573-2017/aos573-2017.github.io/_lectures/910-python-intro.md

 Welcome to the first day of the rest of your (programming) life!
 The last unit of the class will be the language Python.
 To create a Python script, start by opening a file in the editor and naming it anything you want making sure to include .py at the end of the filename.
-You can also, at any time, just open python by typing python into the command line.
+You can also, at any time, just open Python by typing Python into the command line.
 This is always useful to test out loops, logics, and other simple script items quickly without re-running an entire script you are currently working on.

 Now to make our Helloworld.py script, we'll open it from command line using my favorite editor gedit.
 Feel free to use any editor you like, in this case the means will not change the end product.